-Dr. Piotr Grodzinski is a Director of Nanotechnology for Cancer programs at NCI.
-He coordinates program and research activities of the Alliance for Nanotechnology in Cancer which has dedicated $144M over 5 years (2004–2009).
-These funds have supported the formation of interdisciplinary centers as well as individual research and training programs targeting nanotechnology solutions for improved prevention, detection, and treatment of cancer.
+Dr. Piotr Grodzinski is Director of the Nanotechnology for Cancer programs at NCI.
+He coordinates program and research activities of the Alliance for Nanotechnology in Cancer which has received dedicated NCI funds (2004–present).
+These funds have supported the formation of multiple interdisciplinary centers, as well as individual research and training programs, targeting nanotechnology solutions for improved prevention, detection, and treatment of cancer.

 Dr. Grodzinski received his Ph.D. in Materials Science from the University of Southern California, Los Angeles in 1992.
 He is an inventor on 15 patents and has authored over 100 technical publications and conference presentations.